 - Your dental history – previous dental treatments like dental crowns and dental fillings.

 Before you finally settle with a teeth bleaching treatment option, it is important for you to discuss all available teeth bleaching methods with your dentist.
-Your dentist would examine your dental condition and recommend a bleaching method that best suits your condition.
+Your dentist would examine your dental condition and recommend a bleaching method that will best suits your condition.
 Note that your type of discolouration and the teeth bleaching method you choose will determine the time it will take to whiten your teeth safely.

 Teeth Bleaching Treatment Administered By the Dentist in the Dental Office